AU-DIS/basic-datascience22/README.md

-# Introduction to Python for Data Science - 2022
+# Basic Data Science in Python - 2022

-Welcome to the Introduction to Python for Data Science course at Aarhus University.
+Welcome to the Basic Data Science in Python course at Aarhus University.
 In this repository, you will find the code from the lectures, as well as problems for the tutorials.

 ### Structure